AWS Bedrock Guide 2026 — Managed LLM API for Production GenAI

 Section titled “Cost at Scale”On-demand Bedrock pricing is per-input-token and per-output-token, similar to direct API pricing.
 At high volume, the cost difference between on-demand and provisioned throughput can be significant.
 Provisioned Throughput requires a 1-month or 6-month commitment — model your expected usage carefully before committing, since the commitment is per model unit, not per model.

-8. Interview Perspective
+8. AWS Bedrock Interview Questions

 Section titled “8.
-Interview Perspective”Bedrock is asked about in interviews at AWS-centric companies and in roles that explicitly require AWS cloud experience.
+AWS Bedrock Interview Questions”Bedrock is asked about in interviews at AWS-centric companies and in roles that explicitly require AWS cloud experience.
 For general GenAI interview preparation, see the GenAI interview questions guide.

 “How would you build a compliant RAG system on AWS?”
 The expected answer: S3 for document storage, Knowledge Bases for Amazon Bedrock for managed chunking/embedding/retrieval, Bedrock Converse API for generation, Guardrails for output validation, all within a VPC using VPC endpoints.
 IAM roles for authentication, CloudTrail for audit logging.